450-2017 – Biotelemetry (BTE)

 Subject aims expressed by acquired skills and competences

-The goal of this course is to acquaint students with possibilities, methods and technologies for realization of telemetric measurements of biological parameters and to acquaint them with applications of telemetry in field of biomedical engineering.
+The aim of the course is to introduce students to the means, methods and technologies for the implementation of telemetric measurements of biological data and applications of telemetry in the fields of biomedical technology and remote home care system.

 Teaching methods